 - a) With regard to carrying capacity, it is recommended that all vehicles to be used in the negotiated contracts should be standard 65-seater buses.
 At present some operators make use of midi (35-seater buses) in their vehicle fleet.
-Bearing the future taxi recapitalisation project in mind and the possibility of competition between buses and taxis, it would be wise not to create future competition but to minimise it to an acceptable level. - It is recommended that the layout of the Policy on Services Provision, the existing policies (National NLTTA 22 of 2000 and Limpopo in Motion) should be adopted as a short-term policy; - c) that the incorporation of the taxi recapitalisation project into existing bus operation should be addressed in the long term; - d) that the Rationalisation Plan should provide a framework for future negotiated contracts with existing subsidised and non-subsidised operations.
-The framework was based on the existing specifications laid down by the National Department of Transport; - e) that when negotiated contracts become implemented, passengers should gain the following advantages: new and safer vehicles, reliable service, better facilities, scheduled times that are adhered to, passenger forums through which complaints and future fare increases could be addressed. - f) Table 3.1.3.1 provides a summary of the proposed negotiated contracts for the VDM District.
+Bearing the future taxi recapitalisation project in mind and the possibility of competition between buses and taxis, it would be wise not to create future competition but to minimise it to an acceptable level - b) It is recommended that the layout of the Policy on Services Provision, the existing policies (National NLTTA 22 of 2000 and Limpopo in Motion) should be adopted as a short-term policy - c) That the incorporation of the taxi recapitalisation project into existing bus operations should be addressed in the long term - d) That the Rationalisation Plan should provide a framework for future negotiated contracts with existing subsidised and non-subsidised operations.
+The framework was based on the existing specifications laid down by the National Department of Transport - e) That when negotiated contracts become implemented, passengers should gain the following advantages: new and safer vehicles, reliable service, better facilities, scheduled times that are adhered to, passenger forums through which complaints and future fare increases could be addressed f) Five contracts were identified for negotiation purposes in the MDM area.
+Phalaborwa operations were included in the cost exercise.
+Table 3.1.3.1 provides a summary of the proposed negotiated contracts for the MDM District